abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Ajahn Amaro • September 2008

-Often when we practice loving-kindness, *mettā,* it involves an active well-wishing to all beings, such as when we repeat the phrases, “May you be happy, may they be happy, may all beings be happy, healthy, safe, at ease,” and so forth.
+Often when we practice loving-kindness, *mettā*, it involves an active well-wishing to all beings, such as when we repeat the phrases, “May you be happy, may they be happy, may all beings be happy, healthy, safe, at ease,” and so forth.
 Certainly that’s an important part of